keli559/Ekman-transport-a-trigger-of-interannual-extreme-formation-rates-of-Eighteen-Degree-Water/README.md

 Neither the outcropping is large, nor the mixed layer depends more than 100m in depth.
 Literature calls it “ a near cessation of EDW renewal” The following winter of  2012-2013 is known as a strong EDW formation year.
-THE outcropping region is large, and the mixed layer depth is deep.
+The outcropping region is large, and the mixed layer depth is deep.

 With the EDW extremes,  we investigated the EDW driving mechanisms